 The President should be a good listener and facilitate the discussion during meetings to keep the meeting moving along.

-For example, if she sees that additional information is needed to make a decision, she should table the issue and add it to next month’s meeting.
+For example, if they see that additional information is needed to make a decision, they should table the issue and add it to next month’s meeting agenda.

 Responsibility #3: Be a rule follower